briancurt/bitreminder/README.md

 ```

-You can choose to run it manually on-demand, or even set it up as a cron job, if that works for you.
+You can choose to run it manually on-demand as shown above, or even set it up as a cron job, if that works for you.
 However, for a more serious set up I recommend deploying it as a _serverless_ application:

 #### Serverless deployment

 It's really simple thanks to the awesome [Zappa](https://github.com/Miserlou/Zappa) project.
-You will simply have to create a virtualenv and tune up `zappa_settings.json` to your taste.
-Step by step:
+You will only have to create a virtualenv and tune up `zappa_settings.json` to your taste.
+Step by step, that would be:

 ```bash
 # Clone the project